MxGenericUsername/Gnosia_dsc_bot/README.md

         -random <br />
         -discord <br />
         -time <br />
-        (and any other packages that the interpreter will complain about being  <br />
+        (and any other packages that the interpreter will complain about being
         missing if I forgot to mention them here) 3.Run "sudo PATH/TO/YOUR/VENV/bin/python3 PATH/TO/THE/GNOSIA/BOT/gnosia_bot.py <br />
 Windows: <br />